Cullowhee, NC

 Poverty & Diversity

-51.3% of the population for whom poverty status is determined in Cullowhee, NC (1.99k out of 3.87k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+51.3% of the population for whom poverty status is determined in Cullowhee, NC (1.99k out of 3.87k people) live below the poverty line, a number that is higher than the national average of 12.4%.
 The largest demographic living in poverty are Males 18 - 24, followed by Females 18 - 24 and then Males 25 - 34.

-The most common racial or ethnic group living below the poverty line in Cullowhee, NC is false, followed by false and false.
+The most common racial or ethnic group living below the poverty line in Cullowhee, NC is White, followed by Black and Hispanic.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.